INTRODUCTION

 - Pupils may not leave the school grounds during the school day without the written permission of parent / guardian.

-- Pupils should all times show respect to teachers and ancillary staff.
+- Pupils should at all times show respect to all adults working within the school.

 - Pupils should treat their school property, fellow pupils and their property with respect.
 Hurtful or dangerous play must be avoided.